Search Free Denver Public Records & Vital Information

 Denver, Colorado 80202

-For older marital records which can reveal more about family history, visit the Colorado Archives.
+For older marital records that can reveal more about family history, visit the Colorado Archives.

 You can visit the office in person to get a copy of a birth or death certificate in Denver County.
 You’ll need to complete the application for both the birth certificate and the death certificate.
 You will also need to show a valid driver’s license or another form of identification.
 After that, you’ll need to pay the fee.